aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 2. Call `ConnectionProviderManager.setConnectionProvider`, passing in the `HikariPooledConnectionProvider` you created in step 1.

 3. By default, the read/write plugin randomly selects a reader instance the first time that `setReadOnly(true)` is called.
-If you would like the plugin to select a reader based on a different selection strategy, please see the [Reader Selection Strategies](../ReaderSelectionStrategies.md) section for more information.
+If you would like the plugin to select a reader based on a different selection strategy, please see the [Reader Selection](#reader-selection) section for more information.

 4. Continue as normal: create connections and use them as needed.